EventStore/documentation/docs/clients/dotnet/5.0/security/users.md

 # User management

-Event Store allows managing users programmatically using the .NET client.
+EventStoreDB allows managing users programmatically using the .NET client.
 This guide covers details about default users, groups and managing users.

 ## Default users

-By default Event Store has two users `admin` and `ops` with the password `changeit`.
+By default EventStoreDB has two users `admin` and `ops` with the password `changeit`.

 ::: tip
 We recommend you create separate functional account with minimal access rights for any connected application or service.